FAQ

 Provides information on the open access policies of research funders.
 This tool is useful for researchers who need to publish their research results in accordance with the requirements of funders (e.g., funders who require results to be published in Open Access).

-This is the version accepted by the publisher and already refereed (peer reviewed), but still lacking the editorial layout (graphic layout, logos, editorial marks).
+It is the version of manuscript accepted by the publisher and already refereed (peer reviewed), but still lacking the editorial layout (graphic layout, logos, editorial marks).

 .

-Hybrid journals (hybrid journals) are those on which it is possible to publish either in open access mode, by paying APCs, or in standard mode (= subscription), generally without disbursement by the author.
+Hybrid journals are those on which it is possible to publish either in open access mode, by paying APCs, or in standard mode (= subscription model), generally without payment by the author.

-From the reader's point of view, some contributions are available for free (those in open access) while others only by subscription.
+From the reader's point of view, open access articles are available for free while others only on subscription.

-From the reader's point of view, they are completely usable for free.
+From the reader's point of view, they are completely free to read.

-Also "Final published version" means the version that has been published in a journal, in print and/or online format.
-This article will include any editorial improvements, such as text revision or typesetting, made after the peer review process has been completed."
+It is the version of the article that has been published in a journal, in print and/or online format.
+This article will include any editorial improvements, such as text revision or typesetting, made after the peer review process has been completed.

 Modified on